-Nadia Pessoa is an award-winning harpist whose career has spanned performances throughout the U.S., Canada, China, and Europe.
+Nadia Pessoa is an award-winning harpist whose career has spanned performances throughout the U.S., Canada, Europe, and China.
 A versatile performer known for her distinctive sound, she has appeared as a soloist at Lincoln Center in New York, with the Lima Symphony Orchestra, and with the Fort Collins Symphony, where she made her debut playing the Ginastera Concerto in 2005.

-Prior to moving to Washington, D.C., she served as acting principal harp in the Louisiana Philharmonic Orchestra in New Orleans, and taught at Louisiana State University.
+Prior to moving to Washington, D.C., she served as acting principal harp in the Louisiana Philharmonic Orchestra, and taught at Louisiana State University.
 Nadia has also been on the faculties of the Washington Conservatory of Music and Howard University.

 Growing up in a musical household, Nadia began playing the Latin American folk harp at the age of two, and spent her formative years composing and performing throughout Puerto Rico and Brazil with her father, who is also a harpist.

 Nadia holds degrees from Indiana University and the University of Michigan, and also studied in Vienna, Austria.
 She is the recipient of awards from the National Society of Arts and Letters, the Fort Collins Symphony, the American Harp Society, the National Federation of Music Clubs, and Downbeat Magazine.
 Nadia attended the National Orchestral Institute, Domaine Forget, the Henry Mancini Institute, and spent two summers as the resident harpist at the Music Academy of the West in Santa Barbara, where she was featured in Ravel's Introduction and Allegro.

 Nadia can be heard on the GRAMMY award-winning recording of William Bolcom's Songs of Innocence and Experience, under the direction of Leonard Slatkin, which was released on the Naxos label and won four 2005 GRAMMY awards, including "Best Classical Album."